AlCormack/SpeedGPS/README.md

 * Ver 1.4: Added a faster way to calc distance between 2 points as we are only doing this over a few hunded metres.
 This will allow 9-10hz of gps of Jeti telemitry if no others sensors using the bus.
 For the maths folks it is now using Equirectangular approximation and not the haversine formula.
 * Ver 1.5 - Changed DoJetiSend in JetiExProtocol (changed filename to include2) from 150ms to 80ms wait
 * Ver 1.6 - Added in support for ATMega32U chip (ie Pro Micro board)
+* Ver 1.7 - Added ability to change between 5hz and 10hz.
+It also changed the GNSS setting for 10hz as only GPS sats are supported at this rate.

 The GPS Module I got here:
 https://www.ebay.co.uk/itm/3-5V-UBlox-NEO-M8N-GPS-Module-For-Pixhawk-Flight-Controller-APM-2-5-W-Antenna/20208032531